iawia002/lux/README.md

 <kbd>Ctrl</kbd>+<kbd>C</kbd> interrupts a download.

 A temporary `.download` file is kept in the output directory.
-If `annie` is ran with the same arguments, then the download progress will resume from the last session.
+If `lux` is ran with the same arguments, then the download progress will resume from the last session.

 ### Auto retry

-annie will auto retry when the download failed, you can specify the retry times by `-retry` option (default is 100).
+lux will auto retry when the download failed, you can specify the retry times by `-retry` option (default is 100).

 ### Cookies

-Cookies can be provided to `annie` with the `-c` option if they are required for accessing the video.
+Cookies can be provided to `lux` with the `-c` option if they are required for accessing the video.

 Cookies can be the following format or [Netscape Cookie](https://curl.haxx.se/rfc/cookie_spec.html) format: